 Even successful people want more self-confidence.
 People who exude self-assurance easily influence others, get more promotions, earn more money, and seem to have more fun and success.

 Some people naturally seem to have it; perhaps they were born lucky with the right kind of parents.
 However, no one gives you self-confidence; it is something each of us has to develop on our own.
 In any case, knowing a few strategies for improving self-confidence will ensure that you can improve your confidence and reap the benefits.

 Everyone has a baseline of confidence.
 Some people have unshakable confidence built upon strong foundations; others find their confidence level is a bit shaky when faced with mistakes, criticisms, and failures.

-Lack of self-confidence afflicts a lot of people, but it’s usually hidden and denied.
+Lack of self-confidence afflicts many people, but it’s usually hidden and denied.
 A false bravado does a poor job of replacing authentic self-belief; in fact, it’s a recipe for self-fulfilling failures.

-“Whether you think you can, or think you can’t, you’re right.” ~ Henry Ford, U.S. industrialist
+“Whether you think you can or think you can’t, you’re right.”~ Henry Ford

 Many seemingly successful people lack sensitivity to what is authentic confidence vs. hubris.
 At work, some of us become skilled at projecting “executive presence” and self-assurance.
 Our ability to influence others depends on coming across as secure, knowledgeable and expert.
 We walk around trying to convince others we’re confident, competent, and trustworthy.